bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s consider some guidelines for creating high-quality page content.
+Let&apos;s consider some guidelines for creating high-quality page content.
 Use short and long-tail keywords naturally Include visually appealing and relevant content.
 Create content for your specific buyer persona(s).
 Make content that people will want to share and link to.
 Create brief,